Agbebaku-Izobo Eseche: A Man on a Mission

 Try to use the things around you to your advantage and build on it, even if you aren’t starting as big as you would like, you can start small, you will definitely grow.

 Start from somewhere.
 There was a time I was doing small business in school.
-I get electronics items cheaper at Computer Village and sell them in school just not to be idle and not to depend on my parents.
+I get electronics items cheaper at Computer Village and sell them in school just not to be idle and not to depend on m